 I am going to give the girls a break for ignoring Tommy for a bit, but I’m going to ding them for leaving him on the tailgate.
 He could’ve easily fallen off and gotten severely injured or killed either by wandering off the edge or by the force of the truck pulling away.
 To their credit, they do quickly realize he’s missing and run all over the place trying to find him, but still.

-While wandering, Tommy finds Ramone and picks up the comb he dropped accidentally.
-He then tries to find Ramone to return it to him.
+While wandering, Tommy finds Ramone, but he soon walks away without noticing Tommy.
+He drops his comb, and Tommy tries to find Ramone to return it to him.
 Tommy’s forlorn face when Ramone leaves the room without realizing he’s there is so heartbreaking.

 This guy is too amazing for words.